Sinop Nuclear Power Plant: History

 As of June 2015, the total project cost was estimated at approx. $15.8 billion, of which 70% would be debt financed.
 It was projected that the first unit of Sinop plant would be active by 2023, and the fourth unit would enter service by 2028.
 As of April 2018, the estimated project cost grew to more than $46 billion.

 In 2018 an environmental impact assessment application was submitted to the Environment and Urban Planning Ministry.
 Location and construction licenses are still to be obtained from the Turkey Atomic Energy Agency.

 In April 2018, Nikkei reported that Itochu would withdraw from the project, while MHI and other investors were continuing the feasibility study through the summer of 2018.
 The remaining members of the Japanese consortium abandoned the project in December 2018 after a failure to reach agreement with the Turkish government on financing terms.
-Construction costs had almost doubled to about $44 billion, because of post-Fukushima safety improvements and the fall in the value of the Turkish lira.